 The year ends with a site-specific production of a classical text.

 Your final year focuses primarily on staging new work.
-Visiting industry practitioners help you develop ideas and a range of different projects, including:
+Led by visiting practitioners from the industry, students develop ideas and produce a range of different projects including new plays, burlesque and short films.

 £9,250Additional costs for materials and field trips of up to approximately £650 per academic year.
 Equipment lists are reviewed annually.